SJ4036 - Reporting Skills (2018/19)

 Learning and teaching strategy will be based on an interactive model.

-In enhancement/news weeks, field trips, guest speakers, newsdays and screenings will complement one-to-one tutorial and coaching sessions.
+In enhancement and news weeks, field trips, guest speakers, newsdays and screenings will complement one-to-one tutorial and coaching sessions.

-Writing on the course website each week will give each student a chance to publish their skills and to critique those of others.
+Writing on the course website/blogging each week will give each student a chance to publish their skills and to critique those of others.

 Feedback will be given one-to-one in class and electronically.
 Electronic resources, including the university’s virtual learning environment, will be used by students and staff.